ChauhanSRishabh/Data-Structures/README.md

 2. **undo operation in an editor**
 3. **Balanced Parenthesis** - a compiler verifies whether the parenthesis are balanced or not, i.e., to each opening  parenthesis in a source code, there must be a closing parenthesis.
 Eg- {()}

+### Where to use a Stack?
+1. Reversal of string
+2. Reversal of LL